DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <strong>Proficiency Bonus</strong> +2
 <br>
 <hr>
-<p><strong><em>Regeneration.</em></strong>  Muriel regains 10 hit points at the start of her turn if she hasn't taken necrotic damage or bludgeoning, piercing, or slashing damage from a silvered weapon since her last turn.
-She dies only if she starts her turn with 0 hit points and doesn't regenerate.</p>
+<p><strong><em>Regeneration.</em></strong>  Muriel regains 10 hit points at the start of her turn if she hasn't taken necrotic damage or bludgeoning, piercing, or slashing damage from a silvered weapon since her last turn.</p>
 <p><strong><em>Mimic.</em></strong> Muriel can mimic simple sounds she has heard, such as a person whispering, a baby crying, or an animal chittering.
 A creature that hears the sounds can tell they are imitations with a successful DC 10 Wisdom (Insight) check.</p>
 <p><strong><em>Plummet.</em></strong> If Muriel flies at least 20 feet straight toward a target while descending at least five feet toward the ground, and then hits that target with a shortsword attack on the same turn, the target takes an extra 7 (2d6) piercing damage.
 If the target is a creature, it must succeed on a DC 12 Strength saving throw or be knocked prone.</p>
 <h3>Actions</h3>